Stone

 Cadeby Limestone is part of the Lower Magnesian limestone deposit (of Lower Permian age).

-The Cadeby Formation limestones have been used for building in the since Roman times and there is ample evidence of its use in villas and forts from the many Roman sites along its outcrop and is now commonly used in new build and conservation work.
+The Cadeby Formation limestones have been used for building since Roman times and there is ample evidence of its use in villas and forts from the many Roman sites along its outcrop.
+It is now commonly used in new build and conservation work.

 A light bronze-pale white limestone with mild bedding.
 The variation over the beds is very consistent.
 A very durable Limestone.